JamesIV4/rg35xx-search-app/README.md

 - [ ] Event handling for selecting a game from the list / launching a game
 - [ ] Smart scrolling of results list when highlight nears the bottom of the list
 - [ ] Button mapping guide at the bottom
+- [ ] Search arcade game names based on MAME rename file, not only filename directly (since most are gibberish)
 - [ ] Ensure pygame is running on SDL 1.2 and not SDL 2 (Requires pygame 1.9.4; might be a show-stopper or require a Python UI replacement)